Man caught driving stolen mini excavator in Makiki was on supervised release

 Joshua Ana, also known as Joshua K. Ana, Joshua AK Ana and Joshua Antone Ana, was charged via felony information Tuesday with first-degree unauthorized control of a propelled vehicle.
 His bail is set at $20,000.

-Police said a suspect was seen operating the excavator in the 1900 block of Makiki Heights shortly before 2:30 a.m.
+Police said a man was seen operating the excavator in the 1900 block of Makiki Heights shortly before 2:30 a.m.
 Monday.
-The suspect ran away as soon as officers arrived at the scene.
+The man ran away as soon as officers arrived at the scene.

-Police said it was determined the excavator was stolen from a nearby work site.
+Police said it was determined that the excavator was stolen from a nearby work site.

-Officers later located the suspect, identified as Ana, in Makiki and arrested him.
+Officers later located the man, identified as Ana, in Makiki and arrested him.

 Ana was on supervised release at the time of his arrest after prosecutors charged him last week with second-degree unauthorized control of a propelled vehicle in a separate case.